Tyler Conklin

-Tyler Conklin (born July 30, 1995) is an American football tight end for the New York Jets of the National Football League (NFL).
-He played college football at Northwood and Central Michigan and was drafted by the Minnesota Vikings in the fifth round of the 2018 NFL Draft.
+Tyler Conklin (born July 30, 1995) is an American professional football tight end for the Los Angeles Chargers of the National Football League (NFL).
+He played one season of college basketball at Northwood before transferring to Central Michigan to play college football.
+He was selected by the Minnesota Vikings in the fifth round of the 2018 NFL draft.

-High school career
+Early life

 Conklin attended L'Anse Creuse High School - North in Macomb Township, Michigan, where he was a standout two-sport athlete, playing as a wide receiver in football and combo guard in basketball.
-As a junior, Conklin led his basketball team to the Class A Final Four, scoring 22 points in a 59-46 semifinal loss to eventual state champion Saginaw High.
+As a junior, Conklin led his basketball team to the Class A Final Four, scoring 22 points in a 59–46 semifinal loss to eventual state champion Saginaw High.